CoachingFootball Strategy

 Editor in Chief

-We've been coaching and playing football since the 1980s.
-Many of our staff are highly specialized sports trainers, athletes, sports medicine physicians, parents, and coaches.
+Dr. Alo and the Football Times staff have been coaching and playing football since the mid1980s.
+Many of our staff are highly specialized coaches, players, sports trainers, athletes, sports medicine physicians, parents, and former players.
 We love playing football and love writing about football.